Introduction to Infused Water

 It prevents respiratory diseases.

 Basil leaves, or tulsi leaves, forestall specific respiratory ailments, including colds, coughs, bronchitis, and asthma.
-It has immunomodulatory (assists with upgrading resistance), antitussive (helps alleviate cold), and expectorant (helps in removing the mucus) properties that help in the respiratory system.
-Moreover, it has certain oils that help relieve congestion or ease "clogs" as well.
+They possess immunomodulatory properties (which enhance resistance), antitussive effects (which help alleviate colds), and expectorant qualities (which assist in mucus removal) that benefit the respiratory system.

 -